Isleworth: Transport

-Routes
+Roads

-The principal road in Isleworth is the London Road (A 315), which broadly follows the route of one of the early roads the Romans constructed in Britannia, namely Tamesis Street, built across the wide heathlands en route to Silchester, from where other roads led to Bath, Winchester and Salisbury.
+The principal road in Isleworth is the London Road (A 315), which closely tracks the later dubbed Devil's Highway (Roman Britain) rising here to gravelly heathland en route to Silchester, from where other roads led to Bath, Winchester and Salisbury; one historian Bate combines Latin with Anglo-Saxon to call this "Tamesis Street"; stressing how for instance it took until the year 1280 for a Maidenhead Bridge, whereas on this route, the first Staines Bridge was Roman - to cross the Thames.

-As this road from the centre of London passes through Westminster it is called 'Piccadilly' and then 'Knightsbridge'.
-In Kensington it is 'High Street', in Hammersmith 'King Street', in Chiswick it's the 'High Road', in Brentford it's the 'High Street', and as Isleworth's 'London Road' passes into Hounslow it again becomes 'High Street'.
-In former times it was part of the 'King's Highway' to Windsor.
+In Westminster the road is 'Knightsbridge' and 'Piccadilly'.
+In Hammersmith it is 'King Street', in Chiswick: the 'High Road', in Brentford and Kensington: 'High Street', and as Isleworth's 'London Road' passes into Hounslow it again becomes 'High Street'.
+After this the road united with the road to Maidenhead bridge (now mirrored by a nearby motorway bridge since the 1960s) this was part of the 'King's Highway' to Windsor.
+That union of roads held axiomatic in the form of Hounslow High Street until the A30 as a bypass was built in 1925.
+The west London continued permittance (both by the former Borough and Middlesex County Council) of national road infrastructure is shown by the fact the M4 motorway exists here, since 1965, as a further bypass.

-A bigger road was completed in 1925, named the Great West Road (A 4), moving in much the same direction and forming the notional northern boundary of Isleworth.
+As mentioned, a bigger road was completed in 1925, named the Great West Road (A 4), moving in much the same direction, de facto the new northern boundary of Osterley which had lay partly in Heston, otherwise in Isleworth as it remains historically and postally.
 A six-lane dual carriageway for most of its length, with attendant cycle paths, it fulfilled the purpose of bypassing the bottlenecks of Brentford and Hounslow high streets to relieve the old road from London of traffic heading to and from Windsor and beyond.
-A later branch extension off this new road, named the Great South West Road, carried traffic south-westwards and this had the additional effect of relieving the London Road of traffic heading to and from Staines-upon-Thames and beyond.
+A later branch extension off this new road, named the Great South West Road, carried traffic south-westwards and this had the additional effect of relieving the London Road of traffic heading to and from Staines Bridge and beyond.

-The other throughway in this category is the Twickenham Road (A 310), which branches off London Road west of the Syon estate and takes traffic to Twickenham, Teddington and beyond.
-This was the King's Highway to Hampton Court, so in years past those houses fronting on Twickenham Road, such as Somerset House, Kendal House and the two Silver Halls would have been favoured with a royal gaze from time to time.
+The other key through road is the Twickenham Road (A 310), which branches off London Road west of Syon Park and takes traffic to Twickenham, Teddington and beyond.
+This was the King's Highway to Hampton Court, so in years past those houses fronting on Twickenham Road, such as Somerset House and the two Silver Halls.